dylibso/reactables/README.md

 - What if your JSX templates are provided by a third party?
 That's not very secure...

 Enter Reactables!
 These happen to be the two primary problems that [Extism](https://extism.org) aims to solve.
-Reactables is built with [Extism](https://extism.org), so you can now compile and render React/JSX **safely** from within your programming language of choice.
+Reactables is distributed as an [Extism Plug-in](https://extism.org/docs/concepts/plug-in), so you can now compile and render React/JSX **safely** from within your programming language of choice.

 ## Use Cases